QCrBox/QCrBox/README.md

 very welcome to [contact us](#get-in-touch).

-## Get in touch
+## Get in Touch

 Do you have any questions, suggestions, want to get involved, or are simply curious to learn more?

-- Join our [Discord server](https://discord.com/invite/eU2ya5psxH) to come and chat with us!
+Email [John Robinson](J.S.Robinson@soton.ac.uk), [Steve Crouch](sc16@soton.ac.uk).

-- You can also show your support by giving our [GitHub repository](https://github.com/QCrBox/QCrBox) a star
+You can also show your support by giving our [GitHub repository](https://github.com/QCrBox/QCrBox) a star.

 ## Release Notes